AkiRusProd/numpy-nn-model/README.md

 # numpy-nn-model (in the pipeline)
-Сustom numpy neural network model implementation in which you can add fully connected  and convolutional layers by one line
+Сustom CPU numpy neural network model implementation in which you can add fully connected  and convolutional layers by one line

 ## Some information and features: